 Stakeholder List

 RRL’s strategic partnerships create opportunities to advance innovation in art, scholarship and public engagement.
-We are proud to include Eyebeam Art + Technology, Creative Capital Foundation, Saul Zaentz Innovation Fund in Film & Media at Johns Hopkins University, LACMA Art + Technology Lab, Autodesk, Spotify, W. E. B. Du Bois Research Institute at Harvard University, Verizon Innovative Learning and New York City Department of Parks and Recreation among our partners.
+We are proud to include Eyebeam Art + Technology, Creative Capital Foundation, Saul Zaentz Innovation Fund in Film & Media at Johns Hopkins University, LACMA Art + Technology Lab, The John F. Kennedy Center for the Performing Arts, Autodesk, Spotify, W. E. B. Du Bois Research Institute at Harvard University, Verizon Innovative Learning and New York City Department of Parks and Recreation among our partners.

 Allies: These are artists, co-collaborators, community members and other individuals who support, engage, observe and document the concepts and broader conceptual aims of Rap Research Lab.